YuehWenn/HSR-Fix/HSRLoader/README.md

 Note: HSRStarter.exe must run as Administrator.

-Note: Currently only support x64 platform.

-Note: don't put HSRStarter.exe in to location of StarRail.exe,or it cannot work.
+Note: don't put HSRStarter.exe in the same location of StarRail.exe,or it cannot work.

 # Can not run due to luck of dll files.
 If you can not run because luck of dll files,you need to check this website and install